-Automatic Stubbing is a feature of the Luna Playable plugin for Unity that allows you to automatically stub libraries that are not essential to your playable but are included in your Unity project.
+Automatic Stubbing is a feature of the Playable Plugin for Unity that allows you to automatically stub libraries that are not essential to your playable but are included in your Unity project.
 This feature is especially useful for disabling third-party SDKs that provide non-gameplay functionality like ads, analytics and error reporting without having to edit your code or change your project.

 When to use it

-If your project contains a plugin, SDK or library that you know will not be essential for your playable, it may be necessary to remove that library and any references to it to either successfully execute the Luna Playable build process or reduce the size of your final build.
+If your project contains a plugin, SDK or library that you know will not be essential for your playable, it may be necessary to remove that library and any references to it to either successfully execute the Playable Plugin build process or reduce the size of your final build.
 It is recommended that you use the Automatic Stubbing feature to accomplish this.

 In addition to specifying namespaces to be stubbed manually, we have also included a number of commonly used SDK stubs that you can enable easily by selecting them in the plugin editor window.